Have you ever wondered about how to roast hazelnuts? Luckily, it’s a very easy process!

 Rub the nuts together vigorously in the towel, and you’ll notice that the skins will begin to crumble off.

 Not all the skins will come off but most will.

-Remove your hazelnuts from the towel and allow to cool completely before enjoying them.
+Remove the hazelnuts from the towel, and allow to cool completely before enjoying them.

 Roasted Hazelnuts Recipe

 - Preheat oven to 350 degrees fahrenheit (175ºC).